Email Authentication Protocols: Your Guide to SPF, DKIM, DMARC, and BIMI

 4. BIMI (Brand Indicators for Message Identification)

-BIMI is the latest email authentication protocol.
 Unlike the other specifications, BIMI results in something your subscribers can see in their inbox.
-When implemented correctly, BIMI displays a brand-designated logo next to messages in the inbox.
+When implemented correctly, BIMI displays a verified, trademarked, brand-designated logo next to messages in the inbox.

 The BIMI logo shows an email can be trusted because it means other email authentication methods are in place.
 It provides subscribers with a signal that an email is indeed authentic.
-This adds an additional level of security because, even if scammers manage to get a phishing email delivered, it won’t display a logo.
+This adds an additional level of trust because, even if scammers manage to get a phishing email delivered, it won’t display a logo.

 In order to get mailbox providers to display a BIMI logo, you must have a fully functioning DMARC policy in place with SPF and DKIM records set up.
 In some ways, BIMI is the payoff for pursuing the other email authentication methods.